dbp/cpcj/_interviews/mark-lotto.md

 Definitely.
 It doesn't necessarily feel like it if you are an applicant, but there are a lot of people hiring all the time.

-It feels natural to finish with a quote from the late David Carr’s [The New York Times’ column about Medium](http://www.nytimes.com/2014/05/26/business/media/a-platform-and-blogging-tool-medium-charms-writers.html), as it still rings true one year further into the site’s development: “Although he did not say so, Mr. Williams is putting good tools out into the world and letting the users decide what the product is.
+It feels natural to finish with a quote from the late David Carr’s <a href="http://www.nytimes.com/2014/05/26/business/media/a-platform-and-blogging-tool-medium-charms-writers.html"> target="_blank">The New York Times’ column about Medium</a>, as it still rings true one year further into the site’s development: “Although he did not say so, Mr. Williams is putting good tools out into the world and letting the users decide what the product is.
 That strategy worked out O.K. for Twitter.”
 Despite its elusiveness, there is no denying the possibilities of Medium/Matter.
 If you are worried about the future of journalism and publishing, I advise you to seek out Medium/Matter; it allows you to create, shape, and map the future of our media landscape.